SEC Spotlights Testimonials, Endorsements, and Third-Party Ratings in Latest Exam Risk Alert

 • SEC Marketing Rule

 The SEC continues to grill investment advisers about how they are complying with the Advisers Act Marketing Rule (Rule 206(4)-1) according to the Division of Examinations (EXAMS) Risk Alert, Examinations Focused on Additional Areas of the Adviser Marketing Rule.
 This alert follows one issued in September 2022, Examinations focused on the New Investment Adviser Marketing Rule (see our blog post).
-In that alert, EXAMS warned that it would be looking at how advisers complied with the rule’s requirements, including reviewing their policies and procedures, their process for substantiating material claims of fact, calculating and presenting performance, and maintaining books and records.
+In that risk alert, SEC EXAMS warned that it would be looking at how advisers complied with the rule’s requirements, including reviewing their policies and procedures, their process for substantiating material claims of fact, calculating and presenting performance, and maintaining books and records.
 In addition to these areas, the latest alert indicates that EXAMS will focus on compliance with the Marketing Rule’s requirements for using testimonials and endorsements and third-party ratings, as well as associated Form ADV disclosures.

 EXAMS also noted that it would be looking at whether investment advisers are complying with the seven general prohibitions under the Marketing Rule (see our blog post), which generally require firms to ensure that their advertisements are not materially misleading and provide a fair and balanced view of the risks and benefits of what the adviser has to offer.

-The additional “areas of emphasis” discussed by EXAMS include compliance with the Marketing Rule’s requirements for using testimonials and endorsements (see our blog post on these requirements).
+The additional “areas of emphasis” discussed by EXAMS include compliance with the SEC Marketing Rule’s requirements for using testimonials and endorsements (see our blog post on these requirements).
 More specifically, the staff will be looking at:

 • Disclosures – the Marketing Rule requires clear and prominent disclosure of whether the person giving the testimonial or endorsement is a client or investor, the compensation, and any material conflicts of interest.